WHTT-FM: Adult contemporary

-Return to Classic Hits
+Return to classic hits

 However, by October 2007, since ratings for the new "Mix" format had fallen somewhat dramatically since its debut, late 1960s and 1970s music slowly returned to WHTT's playlist while current material was reduced back to one song per hour.
-As of April 2008, the top 8 songs in WHTT's top 100 playlist were all current hits, but rest of the top 100 songs were all songs from the 1970s through the 1990s.
-By July 2008, the current hits had mostly disappeared from the station's playlist and the station increased its focus on music from the 1970s and 1980s and returned to the playlist several songs from the 1960s, similar to the "Buffalo's Greatest Hits" time period, although it maintains the "Mix" branding.
+As of April 2008, the top 8 songs in WHTT's top 100 playlist were all current hits, but the remainder were all songs from the 1970s through the 1990s.
+By July 2008, the current hits had mostly disappeared from the station's playlist and the station increased its focus on music from the 1970s and 1980s and returned to the playlist several songs from the 1960s, similar to the "Buffalo's Greatest Hits" time period, although it maintained the "Mix" branding.
 This left WJYE and CHRE-FM as the only adult contemporary radio stations in Buffalo, New York.

 The station alternated back and forth; by October 2008, the current hits had regained some prominence.
-By early 2009, the playlist had evolved back into a programming format nearly identical to the first days as 'Mix.'
+By early 2009, the playlist had evolved back into a programming format nearly identical to the first days as 'Mix'.
 Later in 2009, the station shifted back toward mostly 1980s music, with current hits getting played two times per hour.

 On August 10, 2009, after much insistence from listeners, WHTT officially switched back to its classic hits format, changing its slogan to the late 1980s-era "Classic Hits 104.1 WHTT" and adopting its early-2000s format of 1960s, 1970s and early-mid-1980s music.
 The move created a marked improvement in the station's ratings.

-As of 2024, the station airs a tightly programmed playlist, mostly consisting of 1980s pop hits, occasionally featuring a few songs from the 1960s, 70s and 90s.
+As of 2024, the station airs a tightly programmed playlist, mostly consisting of 1980s pop hits, occasionally featuring a few songs from the 1960s, 1970s and 1990s.

-Air Personalities
+Air personalities

 Midday jock Val Townsend was removed (but later brought back for a weekend shift), but the rest of the staff was retained in the change.
 Formerly rounding out the weekends are Brian J Walker and Mike Jacobs.
 The weekday staff until 2022 consisted of morning host Bill Lacy, midday jock Heather Perry (voicetracked from WWLI in Providence, Rhode Island), and music director/afternoon host Joe Siragusa.
 Lacy is slated to retire in May 2022.
 After Billy Lacy Retired in early 2022 he was replaced by Laura Daniels who started at the station on August 19, 2022, and remains the host in the mornings.

-As of 2025 the current live jocks Monday - Friday are, Laura Daniels (6 -10am), Heather Perry (10am - 3pm), Joe Siragusa (3 - 7pm) and Russ Burton (7pm - midnight).
+As of 2025 the current live jocks Monday - Friday are, Laura Daniels, Joe Siragusa and Russ Burton.